Gil Brandt

-Gil Brandt (born March 4, 1932) is an American former football executive who was the vice president of player personnel in the National Football League (NFL) for the Dallas Cowboys from 1960 to 1988.
-He is a graduate of the University of Wisconsin.
+Gilbert Harvey Brandt (March 5, 1932 – August 31, 2023) was an American professional football executive who was the vice president of player personnel in the National Football League (NFL) for the Dallas Cowboys from 1960 to 1988.
+He was inducted into the Pro Football Hall of Fame in 2019.

-Early years
+Early life and college

-A native of Milwaukee, he attended North Division High School where he was a 150-pound starting defensive back.
+Gilbert Harvey Brandt was born in Milwaukee, Wisconsin, on March 5, 1932.
+He attended North Division High School where he was a 150-pound starting defensive back.
 He also lettered in basketball and track.

-He enrolled at the University of Wisconsin, but left after two years.
+Brandt enrolled at the University of Wisconsin, but left after two years.

 Professional career

-Brandt worked as a photographer who specialized in new-born babies and was employed as a part-time scout for the Los Angeles Rams based on a recommendation by Elroy Hirsch.
+Brandt worked as a photographer who specialized in newborn babies and was employed as a part-time scout for the Los Angeles Rams based on a recommendation by Elroy Hirsch.
 In 1958, he was hired as a full-time scout by the San Francisco 49ers.

-He served as the Dallas Cowboys' chief talent scout since the club's inception in 1960.
-He had served as a part-time scout for the Los Angeles Rams under General Manager Tex Schramm in the 1950s.
+Brandt served as the Dallas Cowboys' chief talent scout from the club's inception in 1960.
+He had served as a part-time scout for the Los Angeles Rams under general manager Tex Schramm in the 1950s.
 When Schramm took command of the newly formed Dallas franchise in 1960, Brandt was one of the first people he hired.
 Schramm, Brandt and Coach Tom Landry formed the triumvirate which guided the Cowboys for their first 29 years.

-He helped pioneer many of the scouting techniques used by NFL clubs today, such as:
+Brandt helped pioneer many of the scouting techniques used by NFL clubs today, such as: